 Posted on March 23rd, 2018

 The Beech-Nut Packing Company was founded in 1891 in Canajoharie, New York.
-The company went on to earn a reputation for inventing the vacuum jar, a container which would allow the delivery of perishable food over long distances without the risk of spoilage.
+Engineers from the company patented the first vacuum jar, a container that allows the delivery of perishable foods over long distances without the risk of spoilage.
 Initially, their range of products was relatively narrow, including dried beef, ham, and lard.
-However, over the next 25 years, the business came to grow substantially, with a financial profit of over $200,000, as they also began manufacturing spaghetti, peanut butter, caramel, marmalade, ketchup, coffee, as well as baby food.
+However, over the next 25 years, the business grew substantially, with a financial profit of over $200,000, as they expanded their product line into spaghetti, peanut butter, caramel, marmalade, ketchup, coffee, as well as baby food.

 To minimize asbestos exposure, EPA workers came up with a temporary solution, namely sealing off the piles of debris and the exterior walls of the building.
-This was going to prevent toxic fibers from infiltrating the environment for approximately six months.
-At the time, the costs of demolition and cleanup were estimated by local and county authorities to be around $10 million.
+This was done to prevent toxic fibers from infiltrating the environment for approximately six months.
+At the time, the costs of demolition and cleanup were estimated by local and county authorities to be at approximately $10 million.

 In 2017, Montgomery County and EPA signed a voluntary agreement to attend to the asbestos hazard at the former Beech-Nut facility in Canajoharie, New York.
 "I commend County Executive Matthew Ossenfort and the Montgomery County Legislators for their leadership and commitment to protecting the community and public health.
 This agreement is a great example of what can be accomplished when federal, state and local governments work together", said EPA Regional Administrator Pete Lopez.